core-process/ghostwriter/readme.md

 | `pinterest` | Pinterest crawler |
 | `standard` | All other, e.g. regular browser, Google, ... |

-The current rendering target can be retrieved via the `target` function of the `ghostwriter-apptool` module.
+You can retrieve the current rendering target via the `target` function of the `ghostwriter-apptool` module.
 Example:

 ```js
 import * as ghostwriter from 'ghostwriter-apptool';